elixir-tools/elixir-tools.dev/_pages/docs/next-ls/editors.md

 [elixir-tools.nvim](https://github.com/elixir-tools/elixir-tools.nvim) is a first party elixir-tools editor plugin and will install and manage Next LS for you

+### Note

+If you are using a Neovim distribution like [LunarVim](https://www.lunarvim.org/), [AstroVim](https://astronvim.com/), or [NVChad](https://nvchad.com/), please make sure to disable any Elixir LSP support that comes out of the box, as it will interfere with `elixir-tools.nvim`.

 ## Vim

 Vim can be configured to run Next LS in conjunction with a few different Vim plugins.